sourceduty/Microcontroller_Boards/README.md

 ![Microcontroller Boards](https://github.com/sourceduty/Microcontroller_Boards/assets/123030236/0dabdb09-76fc-4897-aba0-3f59dfba0c07)

-> Concept ideas and relation information about Arduino and Raspberry Pi microcontroller-based platforms.
+> Concept ideas and related information about Arduino and Raspberry Pi microcontroller-based platforms.

 Arduino boards are microcontroller-based platforms that simplify electronic component integration for various projects, making them accessible to both novices and experts.
 Key models include the Arduino Uno, ideal for beginners with its user-friendly interface; Arduino Mega, which offers extensive I/O capabilities for complex projects; Arduino Nano, known for its compact size; and Arduino Leonardo and Micro, both of which are notable for USB device emulation capabilities.
 These boards support numerous applications, from robotics to home automation, by providing a structured yet flexible development environment.